ferrara94/Univeristy_WebServices/README.md

 The project is a **SpringBoot** project, so most of the Configurations are provided by default.

+**RequestsMappingUniversity.postman_collection** is a collection of RequestMapping in postman which you can use direclty to test the services.

 ---

 #### > run app